ImperialCardioGenetics/G2P-Cardiac-Panel/Cardiac_G2P_Curations.md

  **A homozygous 2bp deletion** in plakoglobin (_JUP_), c.2157delTG, causing a frameshift and premature termination of the protein and expression of a truncated plakoglobin lacking 56 residues from the C terminus was described in 2000 (PMID: 10902626).
 The truncated protein was identified on western blot.
   **In 2017, a homozygous missense variant** was described in 7 unrelated French-Canadian individuals.
 All had typical hair and skin findings; 4/7 had ARVC presenting after 28 years (PMID: 28098346).
 The effect of this variant in the heterozygous state was not investigated.
  Two siblings of consanguineous parents were found to have a **homozygous 3bp deletion** in _JUP_ c.901_903delGAG (p.Glu301del).
 Both had woolly hair and skin findings, only the older sister had ARVC and neither had palmoplantar keratoderma (PMID: 28098346).
  In OMIM there have been reports of other types of homozygous variants (nonsense, splice, missense) in _JUP_ causing overlapping phenotypes and segregating with disease.
 Data on biallelic LoF variants are sparse.
 In mice, generation of a null mutation of the plakoglobin gene by homologous recombination results in embryonic lethality (PMID: 8954745; 8858175).
 There are 2 reports in humans who had skin features but no obvious cardiomyopathy (PMID: 20130592; 21320868).
 In one, _JUP_ expression in the skin was absent.
-Cardiac _JUP_ expression was not directly measured to establish the consequence in the heart – it is not known whether variant allele was expressed, degraded, or rescued by alternate splicing.
+Cardiac _JUP_ expression was not directly measured to establish the consequence in the heart - it is not known whether variant allele was expressed, degraded, or rescued by alternate splicing.

  To note dominant pathogenic variants in _JUP_ have also been rarely described in association with ARVC.
 Asimaki et al reported a dominant variant in _JUP_ in a German family with ARVC and no obvious cutaneous abnormalities (PMID: 17924338).
 Other studies have identified heterozygous missense variants however their pathogenicity is still debated (PMID: 25820315; 20031617; 31402444). </td>
   </tr>
 </tbody>
 </table>
 <br>
-<p style="page-break-before: always;">&nbsp;</p><h3>Dilated Cardiomyopathy (DCM)</h3><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
+<p style="page-break-before: always;">&nbsp;</p><h3>Dilated Cardiomyopathy (DCM)</h3><h4>Familial dilated cardiomyopathy</h4><h5>BAG3</h5><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>
    <th style="text-align:left;font-weight: bold;font-size: 14px;"> Gene </th>